Arsalan Khattak

 console.table(bench.table());

-The benchmark results are as follows:
+The benchmark results for Firefox are as follows:

 Task nameLatency avg (ns)Latency med (ns)Throughput avg (ops/s)Throughput med (ops/s)Samples